 Complete a Healthy Boundaries Workshop

 Workshops are required of every student in a degree program.

-- Documentation of successful participation will be kept on file in the Dean of Students’ office.
+Documentation of successful participation will be noted in a student’s record.
 Students should make a copy/save a pdf of their participation certificate for future use.
 Many CPE and internship sites will require you to show proof of having completed such a training.